Amsterdam: public transport tickets & passes

 Children (4-11 years) get a discounted fare:

-base price: 67 cents per ride plus 12 cents per kilometer travelled
+base price: 74 cents per trip plus 13,7 cents per kilometer traveled

 #2 GVB single day ticket or multi-day-ticket:

-simple & affordable – ideal for visitors & tourists – optional airport express bus
+Easy & affordable – ideal for visitors & tourists – optional Airport Transfer

-The single-day and multi-day-tickets of the municipal transport system are popular among Amsterdam visitors.
+GVB single and multi-day tickets are popular with visitors to Amsterdam.
 They are easy to use and affordable.

 What does this ticket offer?

-• You get unlimited rides on all GVB trams, city buses, and the Metro (day and night) throughout Amsterdam with this ticket and don’t have to keep an eye on your balance as you do with e-purse.
+• This ticket gives you unlimited travel on all GVB trams, city buses and the metro (day and night) throughout Amsterdam and you don’t have to keep an eye on your balance like you do with the e-purse.

 • This ticket is not valid for other regional bus companies, such as Connexxion or EBS, or in trains of the Dutch railway company NS